-Most stuffed peppers include rice, quinoa or some sort of refined carb.
-It is easy to omit the rice and use squash or black beans as a substitute.
+Most stuffed peppers include rice, quinoa, or some sort of refined carb.
+If you want to go slow carb, it is fairly easy to omit the rice and use squash or black beans as a substitute.
+You still have a ton of flavor and none of the refined carbs

 The stuffed sweet bell peppers only include the incidental carbs you would get from the onions and peppers, so these are compliant with low carb, slow carb or keto.
 Peppers have incidental carbs so monitor the amount if you are following a ketogenic diet.